 • Official Vinho Verde Route: Provides mapped winery discoveries throughout the region.

-• Coastal Restaurants: Offer perfect pairings of local wines with Atlantic-caught seafood.
+• Coastal Restaurants: Offer perfect pairings of local wines with traditional Portuguese food and Atlantic-caught seafood.

 Visitor Information:

-• Best Time to Visit: June-September for summer weather that complements the refreshing wine styles.
+• Best Time to Visit: June to September brings summer weather that perfectly complements the refreshing wine styles.

 • Official Site: www.vinhoverde.pt

-Vinho Verde’s rainy climate means unpredictable weather, but it also offers incredible value, stunning natural beauty, and the quintessential Portuguese experience of crisp wine with fresh seafood.
+The rainy climate of Vinho Verde means unpredictable weather, but it also offers incredible value.
+You get stunning natural beauty and the quintessential Portuguese experience of sipping crisp wine alongside fresh seafood.

 portugal wine regions a complete travelers guide 2